gitacoco/major_studio/miniLab_Figma/README.md

 Most commonly used(for me):
 - **On Click**
-    - Case 1: Bird Project 2
+    - Case 1: Bird Project 2 (Expand a category of bird list)

 - **While Hovering**
     - Case 2: Bird Project 2 (Bird Selection)